eyasubirhanu/eyasubirhanu/README.md

 Hi there! 👋

-I have experience with Python, Golang, Haskell, and Plutus.
+I have experience with Python, Golang, and Haskell.
 ### ✨ [Linkedin](https://www.linkedin.com/in/eyasu-birhanu-4665701a3/)